Account settings and security

 Need SMS alerts in a country that isn’t listed?
 It typically takes three business days to add a new country, but it depends on the local regulations.

-Each country requires specific compliance that Phare needs to go through, [Contact the Phare support](https://phare.io/contact) to request adding a new country.
+Each country requires specific compliance checks to ensure 24/7 deliverability.
+[Contact Phare support](https://phare.io/contact) to request adding a new country.

 # Integrate Telegram with Phare